4cidru/GSG3-Global-Ai-Bot/README.md

 You can choose if you want it to run in prompt mode (without context of previous messages) or in chat mode (with context of previous messages).

-# How to use

-This bot is integrated into the Digital Trove Community discord, SeeTrick, RichardWaffles, & Tazcid Twitch Channels, and has backend connection with multiple minecraft and counterstrike servers to assist with oversight maintenance, and other integrations.

-Refer to each channel for proper prompts and commands.